 Turns out the price tag isn't even justified when from one plant you can make a dozen baby plants with ingredients you have at home.
 Usually, when propagating from cuttings you'll need some sort of rooting hormone to help stimulate the cutting to grow roots.

-Spring, autumn, and winter are a great time to propagate and grow roses from cuttings.
+Spring, autumn, and winter are great times to propagate and grow roses from cuttings.

 In spring there is lots of new growth in full swing.
 The cuttings you take here are usually softwood, which is young and bendy.